cdt15/lingam/README.md

 ## Requirements

 * Python3

 * numpy

 * scipy

 * scikit-learn

 * graphviz

 * statsmodels

-* factor_analyzer

 * python-igraph

   Note: If any problems when installing the packages, please refer to this [tutorial](https://igraph.org/python/doc/tutorial/install.html#installing-igraph-from-the-python-package-index) for the igraph package and to this [tutorial](https://factor-analyzer.readthedocs.io/en/latest/index.html) for the factor_analyzer package.

+- networkx

+- pandas

+- itertools

+- factor_analyzer

-  Please make sure that the factor_analyzer package is installed successfully.
+  For LiNA and MDLiNA methods, please make sure that the factor_analyzer package is installed successfully.
 When employing Confirmatory Factor Analysis to estimate the factor loading matrix $\bar{G}$, for better estimation, we input $G_sign$ as well to help initialization.
 That is, in *confirmatory_factor_analyzer.py* ,  we set

 ```
 loading_init = self.model.loadings * G_sign
 ```

-instead of
+​		instead of

 ```
 loading_init = self.model.loadings
 ```

-Then you may run the code successfully.
+​		Then you may run the code successfully.

 ## Installation